Ritesh001-Git/git-cheat-sheet/README.md

 ```bash
 git reset --hard origin/<remote_branch_name>
 ```
-- To create a local branch and switch to it
-- To delete the branch called my_branch
-- To push a branch to remote
-- To rename a current branch
 - To merge branch _a into branch_b
 - To abort the current merge
 - To tag the current commit